franzi-19/TTS/TTS/speaker_encoder/README.md

 ## Generate embeddings
 - start your virtual enviroment
+- make sure that your *desired dataset* is mentioned in your config.json
-- this code parses all .wav files at the given dataset path and generates a config file with a embeddings:
+- this code parses all .wav files at given dataset paths from your config and generates a json file with one embedding per found .wav file:
      ```
     python -m TTS.bin.compute_embeddings --use_cuda true \
     model/path/best_model.pth.tar \
     model/path/config.json \
-    path/to/your/own/dataset/config/config.json \
+    path/to/your/own/config/config.json \
     folder/where/to/store/the/embeddings
     ```
     <!-- ```